Scripter17/url-cleaner/default_cleaner.md

 The default cleaner is intended to always obey the following rules:

-- Cleaning the URL shouldn't cause any "meaningful semantic changes"<sup>[definition?]</sup> when opening the result.
+- Cleaning a URL shouldn't cause any "meaningful semantic changes"<sup>[definition?]</sup> when opening the result.
   - Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.
 - URLs that are "semantically valid"<sup>[definition?]</sup> shouldn't ever return an error or become semantically invalid.
+  - Basically, if opening a pre-clean URL doesn't return a an error, opening the post-clean URL shouldn't return an error.
 - It should always be both deterministic and idempotent.
   - This falls apart the second network connectivity is involved.
 Exceedingly long redirect chains, netowrk connectivity issues, etc. are allowed to break this intent.
 - The `command` and `custom` features, as well as any features starting with `debug` or `experiment` are never expected to be enabled.
   - All other features are expected to be enabled.
+    - Some may happen to not be required, but changes that make them required aren't considered breaking.
+- When the `no_network` flag is set, the default cleaner should NEVER make ANY network requests.
+  - The `no_network` flag should be equivalent to compiling URL Cleaner without network support and removing all network stuff from the default cleaner.

 Currently no guarantees are made, though when the above rules are broken it is considered a bug and I'd appreciate being told about it.

 Additionally, these rules may be changed at any time for any reason.
 Usually just for clarification.

+## Params

+Cleaners use params to customize what exactly actions do, such as letting you choose whether or not to change `x.com` URLs to `vxtwitter.com` URLs.

+The default cleaner contains many flags and vars to control behavior I often want but don't want to make default.
+If there's a reasonably common task you sometimes want to do, I may be willing to integrate it into the default cleaner.

+And yes I know the environment vars section shouldn't be listed under params.
+I don't want to refactor the script to generate markdown from cleaner docs.

 <!--cmd scripts/gen-docs.py-->
-## Flags
+### Flags

 - `bypass_vip`: Use [bypass.vip](https://bypass.vip) to expand linkvertise and some other links.
 - `embed_compatibility`: Sets the domain of twitter domiains (and supported twitter redirects like `vxtwitter.com`) to the variable `twitter_embed_host` and `bsky.app` to the variable `bsky_embed_host`.